PierreSenellart/provsql/doc/source/user/casestudies.rst

     How the **shape of a query, together with the keys the schema declares**, fixes the shape of the Boolean provenance circuit and thereby which probability method is cheap.
-A peer-reviewing scenario asks one coverage question three ways -- safe by shape, safe by a key, and genuinely :math:`\#P`-hard -- and exposes the knowledge-compilation pipeline (Tseytin CNF, d-DNNF compilation,
+A peer-reviewing scenario opens with one coverage question asked three ways -- safe by shape, safe by a key, and genuinely :math:`\#P`-hard -- exposing the knowledge-compilation pipeline (Tseytin CNF, d-DNNF compilation,
-    :sqlfunc:`ddnnf_stats`, the ``provsql.boolean_provenance`` rewriter)
+    :sqlfunc:`ddnnf_stats`, the ``provsql.boolean_provenance`` rewriter,
-    before closing on **recursive** reachability as network reliability.
+    the external-tool registry).
+It then climbs three further rungs that escape the hard case in different ways: a ``HAVING count(*)`` Poisson-binomial shortcut, an **inversion-free** self-join that is linear-time from a query-derived variable order, and a :sqlfunc:`repair_key` table whose block correlation stays tractable.
+    A closing section turns to **recursive** reachability as network reliability.
 Also driven through Studio.

 .. _case-study-coverage: